Nine things to look for when comparing university courses

 So you’ve decided on a subject to study at university, but there are so many courses to choose from – how do you pick just five for your Ucas form?

 Have a course or subject in mind?
-Search for it and see key stats including entry requirements, graduate prospects, applicant success rates and more.
+Search for it and see key stats including entry requirements, graduate prospects and more.

 You can compare info including the percentage of applicants receiving offers by looking up the courses you're interested in using our course search.